terceiro/autodep8/README.md

 # COMBINING AUTO-GENERATED TESTS WITH MANUALLY SPECIFIED ONES

-If `debian/tests/control.autodep8` exists, autodep8 will prepend the contents of that file to its own output.
+If `debian/tests/control` exists, autodep8 will prepend the contents of that file to its own output.
 In that case, autodep8 will exit with a status of 0 even if no known package type is detected.
+The same applies for `debian/tests/control.autodep8`, but the use of that file is deprecated because the test dependencies defined there aren't processed by dpkg-source.

 # EXAMPLES OF PRODUCED TEST SUITES